French Catalonia Guided Walking Holiday

 ‘With flight’ holidays – the hassle-free option

-Book your holiday ‘with flight’ and choose between Heathrow and Manchester flights to Barcelona airport.
+Book your holiday ‘with flight’ and choose between Heathrow or Manchester flights to Barcelona airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
 The coach transfer takes approx 2½ hours to the Grand Hotel du Lido.